Compatibility of Generalized Noisy Qubit Measurements: Abstract

 \section{Abstract}

 It is a crucial feature of quantum mechanics that not all measurements are compatible with each other.
 However, if measurements suffer from noise they may lose their incompatibility.
-Here we determine the critical visibility such that all qubit observables, i.e. all positive operator-valued measures (POVMs), become compatible.
+Here, we consider the effect of white noise and determine the critical visibility such that all qubit measurements, i.e. all positive operator-valued measures (POVMs), become compatible, i.e. jointly measurable.
 In addition, we apply our methods to quantum steering and Bell nonlocality.
 We obtain a tight local hidden state model for two-qubit Werner states of visibility $1/2$.
-Interestingly, this proves that POVMs do not help to demonstrate quantum steering for this family of states.
-As an implication, this also provides a new bound on how much white noise the two-qubit singlet can tolerate before it does not violate any Bell inequality.
+This determines the exact steering bound for two-qubit Werner states and also provides a local hidden variable model that improves on previously known ones.
+Interestingly, this proves that POVMs are not more powerful than projective measurements to demonstrate quantum steering for these states.